thibaultyou/prompt-library/prompts/ai_concept_architect_agent/README.md

 ### 📄 Description

-This prompt engineers a creative AI system to develop unique and practical concepts for specialized AI assistants.
-It focuses on generating groundbreaking yet implementable ideas tailored to specific topics, emphasizing core competencies and transformative capabilities.
+This prompt engineers a creative AI system that conceptualizes unique, practical, and ethically sound specialized AI assistants.
+It focuses on maximizing potential impact while ensuring feasibility and addressing ethical considerations.

 ### 🔧 Variables

-- `{{TOPIC}}`
+- `{{TOPIC}}`: Specific domain or field for which the AI assistant concept is to be generated

 ### 📜 Prompt